SylvainGa/BatteryMonitor/README.md

 ## Changelog
 **V1.12 Added the following**
+- Added support for the Venu 4 41 mm and 45 mm devices.
 - A new settings (Big battery) that shows only the battery level in the biggest font that fit the glance view for 5 seconds when Glance is launched.
 Usefull for those with reduced vision

 **V1.11.1 Is about crashes reported through the Error Reporting and Analysis (ERA) tool**